ethereum/EIPs/EIPS/DebtStandard.md

 The Ethereum community needs a standard for representing debt on the blockchain because most business transactions utilize the tracking of liabilities in order to facilitate interactions that cannot settle using an atomic swap of two assets.
 The lack of a standard created siloed pools of debt that are not interoperable.
 The adoption of this standard will allow for the creation of valuable applications and protocols to help users manage user's debt.

 ## Abstract
-From complex transactions like mortgages, to simple transactions like purchasing coffee from Starbucks, there is a period of time when one party has yet to fulfill his/her side of the agreement; that party is in debt.
+From complex transactions like mortgages to simple transactions like purchasing coffee from Starbucks, there is a period of time when one party has yet to fulfill his/her side of the agreement; that party is in debt.
 The creation of debt is a method to ensure accountability for these incomplete business transactions.

-The Ethereum developer community has adopted the ERC20 and ERC721 token standards as a means of representing assets on the ethereum blockchain.
+The Ethereum developer community has adopted the ERC20 and ERC721 token standards as a means of representing assets on the Ethereum blockchain.
 These common standards allow exchanges, wallets, and protocols to facilitate the transfer and custody of these assets.
-The common interface to enable transfer of ownership of these digital assets is powerful.
-However, the inclusion of a few optional pieces of data have proven useful as well, namely, token name, symbol, and number of decimals.
+The common interface to enable the transfer of ownership of these digital assets is powerful.
+However, the inclusion of a few optional pieces of data has proven useful as well, namely, token name, symbol, and the number of decimals.
 Incorporating this extra information into the standard makes the aforementioned tools even more powerful.

 Although tokens have traditionally been used to represent assets, this is of course not their only use case.
 Similar to how additional standards have been built on top of the ERC20 token standard, we are proposing an additional standard on top of the ERC721 token standard.
 Our Debt Standard defines a common interface that is to be implemented by all ERC721 token smart contracts created to represent debt.